dbgate/dbgate.github.io/about.md

 # Feedback

-Any feedback is welcome, please use [GitHub discussions](https://github.com/dbgate/dbgate/discussions) for your comments
+Any feedback is welcome, please create issue on [GitHub](https://github.com/dbgate/dbgate/issues/new/choose)